-In subsection (b), the words "Centers for Research on Aviation Training" are substituted for "Centers" for
+In subsection (b), the words "Centers for Research on Aviation Training" are substituted for "Centers" for clarity.
+There are references to both "Centers for Research on Aviation Training" and "Administration Centers" in subsection (a).

 In subsection (d)(1), the words "proposed in the application submitted under subsection (c)" are substituted for "proposed by the Center in its application under subsection (c)" for clarity.
 Under section (c), applications are filed by an institution of higher education (or a consortium of such institutions) seeking funding, and not by the Center for which such funding is sought.